tumagonx/nwjs_docs_old/Home.md

 Here is the Wiki, the encyclopedia of nw.js.
-I know most of you just don't read documentations, but please at least skim the content, you could find answers to most of your questions here.
+I know most of you just don't read documentation, but please at least skim the content, you could find answers to most of your questions here.

 ## For Users